×

 Patellar Tendinopathy Physiotherapy

-To gradually strengthen your knee and leg muscles, you will need to see a physiotherapist to assess your knee thoroughly and then develop a customized rehabilitation program.
+To gradually strengthen your knee and leg muscles, you will need to see a physiotherapist to assess your knee thoroughly and then develop a customized and rehabilitation exercises program.
 It is possible to cure the condition with stretching and specific strengthening workouts.

 Make sure that you do these exercises since they are essential for your rehabilitation.
 It is common for individuals to heal entirely if their tendon is not torn; nevertheless, your healthcare provider will better advise you on the length of time this will take.

-Your physiotherapist may recommend that you wear patellar straps or braces to help support your knee while participating in physical activity.
+Your physiotherapist may recommend that you wear patellar straps knee brace, or braces to help support your knee while participating in physical activity.
 Furthermore, they may be able to give you extracorporeal shockwave therapy (ESWT).
 It is necessary to apply shockwaves to the affected area to reduce discomfort during this operation.

 Patellar Tendinopathy Surgery